Where everything's made with love

 The Final Step To A Successful Christmas Jam Recipe Session

-You’ll need to process the jars in a boiling water bath for ten minutes.
+For long-term storage, you must process the jars in a boiling water bath for ten minutes.
 Set a ten-minute timer.
-When it rings, use the jar lifter to remove the jars from the water bath, put them on a rack or thickly folded towel, and let them sit undisturbed until they are completely cool.
+When it rings, use the jar lifter to remove the jars from the water bath, put them on a rack or thickly folded towel, and let them sit undisturbed until completely cool.

 I love making jam and jelly!
 It's one of the few things we get to do where you can actually see the finished results and count each precious jar!
-Jams and jellies make welcome gifts and they're great to give to those "hard-to-buy-for" people on your list!
+Jams and jellies make welcome gifts that are great for those "hard-to-buy-for" people on your list!

 Yield: 8 half-pint jars